Top Customer Experience Metrics To Track in 2022

 What is the Churn Rate?

 Customer retention metrics are used to assess the ability of your business to convert customers into loyal buyers.
-The customer churn rate is one of these metrics: it measures the number of customers that cut their ties with your brand over a specific time period.
+The customer churn rate is one of these metrics: it measures the number of customers that stop using the product or service that you’re offering.
 It’s the opposite of the retention rate, so calculating one essentially means looking at both your retention and churn stats.

 How does the Churn Rate relate to CX?